Yainer Diaz Player Props: Astros vs. Reds

 Reds Pitching Rankings

-- The lefty last pitched on Saturday against the St. Louis Cardinals, when he tossed 5 2/3 scoreless innings while giving up five hits.
+- The righty's last time out came on Sunday against the St. Louis Cardinals, when he went 5 1/3 innings, surrendering three earned runs while allowing six hits.

+- In 13 games this season, the 23-year-old has amassed a 4.01 ERA and 13 strikeouts per nine innings, while allowing a batting average of .241 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.